 Cambodia top places travel guide

-Cambodia Tourist Visa on Arrival: Why I Recommend It
+Cambodia Tourist Visa on Arrival For Indians: Why I Recommend It

-If tomorrow I made a list of ‘countries with super easy visa policies’ Cambodia, thanks to Cambodia Visa on Arrival, will get first place in it.
+If tomorrow I make a list of ‘countries with super easy visa policies’ Cambodia, thanks to Cambodia Visa on Arrival, will get first place in it.
 Schengen visa will get the last position.

 Thailand Visa on Arrival, for its long queues, had me discouraged, but god bless Cambodia and its people who made it up to me.